andreyvit/git-subdir/README.md

 First, add a copy of _mixins_ to _mysite_:

     $ cd ~/mysite
-    $ git remote add mixins
     $ git subdir lib/mixins --url https://github.com/youraccount/mixins.git -I

-Bingo; `lib/mixins` now contains a copy of _mixins_ (including the entire version history).
+Bingo; `lib/mixins` now contains a copy of _mixins_.
 There's a merge commit that binds the two repositories together.

 Proceeding to the cool stuff!
 Make a change in _mixins_...